SharinganTech/FEC-Main/README.md

 - Product information displaying the price, category, reviews, and name
 - Interactive style selector to change the gallery images
 - Size/Quantity selectors to add item to cart
+**Zoom In feature in progress**

 ![overview-readme](readMeImages/Overview/overview.jpg)

-## Related Products & Your Outfit
+## Related Products & Your Outfit by Aidan Fisher
 #### Features
-- A carousel displaying related products
+- A carousel displaying a list of products related to the item in overview.
-- A modal comparing product features
-- A list of products saved by the user
+- A feature where the user can add items to a list called 'Your Outfit'.
-- **Zoom In feature in progress**
+- A modal to compare a related item to the overview item.

 <img src="readMeImages/RIC/relatedItems.png"/>